SELKO FYTERA LACTECO

 Body weight gain of beef calves at 56 days of age and at weaning at 205 days of age from Aberdeen Angus heifers fed 500 mg Selko Fytera Lacteco for beef cattle per heifer/day or 250 mg Selko Fytera Lacteco for beef cattle per heifer/day during the last 30 days of pregnancy compared to control heifers on the same diet without Selko Fytera Lacteco for beef cattle.

-Making colostrum management of beef cattle easy and effective with Selko Fytera Lacteco
+Fytera Lacteco can help you to making colostrum management of beef cattle easy and effective

 By optimising nutrition and body condition score of beef cows and by reducing stress during pregnancy, producers can significantly improve colostrum quality in beef cows.
 These efforts reduce the risk of colostrum deficiency in beef calves, which improves vitality, immunity and long-term health and performance.

 Selko Fytera Lacteco is a phytogenic feed additive for beef cattle.
-It is a natural product to improve colostrum quality of beef cows.
+It is a natural product that can assist in improving colostrum quality of beef cows.
 Selko Fytera Lacteco can be included in a programme to reduce the risk of colostrum deficiency.
-Feeding Selko Fytera Lacteco to beef cattle increases the amount of energy and maternal antibody levels in cow colostrum, reducing the risk of failure of maternal antibody transfer to beef calves.
+Feeding Selko Fytera Lacteco to beef cattle increases the amount of energy and maternal antibody levels in cow colostrum, and can thus help you to reduce the risk of failure of maternal antibody transfer to beef calves.

 Selko® | sharing scientific insights